benmccann/esm-env/packages/esm-env/README.md

 - [Vite/Vitest](https://vite.dev/config/shared-options#resolve-conditions)
 - [webpack](https://webpack.js.org/configuration/resolve/#resolveconditionnames)

+If `esm-env` is used in both bundled code and an externalized library, you will need to specify conditions both at build-time and run-time.

 ## Acknowledgements

 Thank you to [dominikg](https://github.com/dominikg) for refining the approach used by this library to suggest a more scalable method for adding additional conditions.